open-holvi/djangolearn/README.md

 DJANGOLEARN_STORAGE = 'storages.backends.s3boto.S3BotoStorage'
 ```

-Note that you will need to do the configuation management mentioned in the
+Note that you will need to do the configuration management mentioned in the
 Django Storage page.

 ## What's under the hood?